-Requirement 4a: Continental shelf
+a.
+Continental shelf

-Requirement 4b: Continental slope
+b.
+Continental slope

-Requirement 4c: Abyssal plain
+c.
+Abyssal plain

 Name and put on your drawing the following: seamount, guyot, rift valley, canyon, trench, and oceanic ridge.
 Compare the depths in the oceans with the heights of mountains on land.

 * Do this for about 20 minutes.
 Save the sample.
 Examine it under a microscope or high-power glass.
 Identify the three most common types of plankton in the sample.